DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 navigation: 20.05
 navigation_title: If you have a degree
 navigation_description: Find out how to get QTS if you have a degree or you’re studying for one now.
 There are different options you can choose.
+keywords:
+  - becoming a teacher
+  - teacher training
+  - school direct
+  - pgce
+  - pgde
 ---

 You need [qualified teacher status (QTS)](/what-is-qts) to teach in most primary, secondary and special schools in England.
-Once you have a degree you can get QTS through [teacher training](/initial-teacher-training).
+Once you have a degree you can get QTS through [teacher training](/train-to-be-a-teacher/initial-teacher-training).

 Postgraduate teacher training courses usually take 9 months full time, in line with the academic year, or 18 to 24 months part time.